au-heartbeat/Heartbeat/docs/src/pages/en/dev-center/tech-spikes-encrypt-decrypt-configuration.md

 ## Background

-Current user can export project configuation file from system.
-But there is many scurity data which is plain text in the file.
+Current user can export project configuration file from system.
+But there is many security data which is plain text in the file.
 It’s doesn’t unsafe.
 The file should be encrypted and don’t allow user to update as well.
 It will be decrypted when import.

 ## Story